kerphi/phpfreechat/README.md

 ```

 ## Parameters (server side)

+Server side parameters are located in `server/config.php` or `server/config.local.php` files.
+By default only `server/config.php` exists and contains default parameters.
+Parameters can be modified directly in this file but for easier upgrade, you can also overload just parameters you want to change in the file `server/config.local.php` (to create).

+Parameters list:

 * `pfc_timeout` [Integer:35]: time (in second) of inactivity to wait before considering a user is disconnected.
 A user is inactive only if s/he closed his/her chat window.
 A user with an open chat window is not inactive because s/he sends each refresh_delay an HTTP request.